rolzy/rolzy.github.io/_posts/2024-03-14-studying-for-saa-c03.markdown

 # How I Studied for the Exam
 I took two steps to study for the exam.

-Firstly, I took a course offered by A Cloud Guru to learn about each and every AWS service covered by the course.
+Firstly, I took a course offered by A Cloud Guru to learn about each and every AWS service covered by the exam.
 I watched every lecture, did every lab and took notes from the classes.

 Secondly, I did *a ton* of practice exams.
 I did the ones offered by A Cloud Guru, and any other free ones that I could find.
 I checked my answers against other users, and researched on the ones that I got wrong.

-# Course
-I'll first go over my first step of my Solution Architect journey.
+# First step - Taking an online course

-For study materials, I took the [A Cloud Guru (ACG) AWS Certified Solution Architect Associate](https://learn.acloud.guru/course/certified-solutions-architect-associate/dashboard) course.
+I took the [A Cloud Guru (ACG) AWS Certified Solution Architect Associate](https://learn.acloud.guru/course/certified-solutions-architect-associate/dashboard) course.
 This was the bulk of my study.
 I think it was an excellent course, it had just the right amount of theory and hands-on labs.
 The theory was taught in short videos which made the experience very engaging.
 The lectures also talk in this friendly and casual tone, which makes the classes fun as well.
 Any complex terminologies were explained in simple terminology.
 Overall, the course was very easy to follow.

 In the past, I've tried courses where the theory was taught purely in text, and it was so boring that I couldn't finish the course.
 ACG's course is the opposite.
 Its fun and engaging, which is exactly what you need when studying the vast world of AWS.